gpeterson78/chamboard/README.md

 http://<raspberry-pi-ip>:8080
 ```

-This is a future feature and currently serves no purpose.
-On the todo list is to update the setup script to point the screenshot at the internal website, and an input for a wordpress thread or custom URL to use.
-This will also eventually have a web based configuration, a groin-grabbingly simple one, but functional enough so that it can be configured from a phone.
+This feature is planned for future functionality and currently serves as a placeholder.[^1]

 ### 4. Reboot the Device
 Once setup is complete, the device will reboot and the Chamboard script will begin capturing content and displaying it on the e-paper screen.